equinor/OmniaPTArtifacts/README.md

 # OmniaPTArtifacts

-Repository for storing publicly available artifacts used by Omnia Product Team
+This repository is used for publicly available artifacts necessary in different parts of the Omnia solutions.

+## Structure

+## Contribute